 Fatma GÜLÇÜR & Musa Kâzım GÜLÇÜR

-Mehmet Âkif Ersoy was born in the year of 1873 in the district of Sariguzel in Istanbul.
-His father, Mehmet Tahir Efendi, gave his son the name “Rağif” (Hijra 1290), which a date that was based on hijra calendar, and he called him with this name until his death.
-However, since this name was not so widespread and power, his mother and her close circle used the more well-known name “Âkif”.
+Mehmet Âkif Ersoy was born in 1873 in the district of Sariguzel in Istanbul.
+His father, Mehmet Tahir Efendi, gave his son the name “Rağif” (Hijra 1290), which was a date that was based on the hijra calendar, and he called him by this name until his death.
+However, since this name was not so widespread and powerful, his mother and her close circle used the more well-known name “Âkif”.

 At the age of four, Mehmet Âkif completed his elementary education at the Iptidâî School in Fatih, Istanbul.
 He continued his secondary education at Fatih Merkez Rüştiyesi (1882-1887).
 Mehmet Âkif had a great interest in language courses.
 During his education in secondary school, he took private Arabic, Persian, and French lessons.

-After graduating from secondary school, he studied at the Faculty of Political Sciences for a while and then he entered Baytar Mekteb-i Âli (Veterinary Faculty) in Halkalı and graduated from this school with first degree.
+After graduating from secondary school, he studied at the Faculty of Political Sciences for a while, and then he entered Baytar Mekteb-i Âli (Veterinary Faculty) in Halkalı and graduated from this school with his first degree.